 The goal of the Crime Free Multi-Housing program is to introduce crime prevention techniques to rental property as to reduce the likelihood of criminal activity occurring on the premises.
 The Crime Free Multi-Housing program adheres to the principles detailed in Crime Prevention Through Environmental Design.

 The City of Edmonton has a number of properties that have completed the three phases and are certified Crime Free Multi-Housing properties.
-As a public service, the EPS has complied a list of certified properties based on the five policing divisions throughout the city.
+As a public service, the EPS has complied a list of certified properties based on the six policing divisions throughout the city.

 View Crime Free Multi-Housing Properties

 - Increased demand for rental units with a reputation for active management;

 - Lower maintenance and repair costs;